-Your validated prototype becomes your MVP
+Your validated prototype becomes an MVP

 | Stage | What it is | Where in the ANVIL system |